VinzDF89/vdf-form-validator-js/README.md

         });
     });

-As asynchronous custom validation, the function declares two additional paramters, resolve and reject, to be called (as functions) to respectively end the validation with success or with failure
+As asynchronous custom validation, the function declares two additional parameters, resolve and reject, to be called (as functions) to respectively end the validation with success or with failure